2DGD-F0TH/2DGD_F0TH/chapters/002_Basics/002_ComputerScienceFundamentals/001_Introduction.md

 ### Languages available for this book

-Here is a quick rundown of how the languages are classified for this book (excluding "pseudocode", which is not really a programming language).
+Here is a quick rundown of how the languages used in the various editions of this book (excluding "pseudocode", which is not really a programming language) are classified.

 - **C++**, a compiled programming language with strong static typing.
 It is multiparadigm (although it was born as an imperative language) and has no garbage collector.
 - **JavaScript**, an interpreted language (although some engines support Just-In-Time compiling), with weak dynamic typing that supports some duck typing principles.
 It is multiparadigm and features a garbage collector.